 Good communication skills, sound work ethics, be service oriented, and be self-motivated.

 Employees must be healthy, physically fit, maintain a clean appearance, and drug-free.
 Anyone who cannot maintain themselves in a professional manner regarding alcohol consumption need not apply.

 The ability to lift 50 lbs. and be free of any mobility limitations is required to perform the duties of this job.

 Employees of Whaler’s Cove Lodge are to abide by the most current version of the employee policy manual (provided at time of hiring).
 The duties and policies described in this job description are in addition to, and an integral part of, the employee policies set forth in the Employee Policy Manual.

 - Transportation: Transportation and overnight lodging (over nights as required in Juneau only) are provided to Whaler’s Cove Lodge and back to point of origin upon a successful (complete) season.
-Travel is only to and from points in the continental U.S. allowance is capped at $1,200 per person, round trip.
-All travel arrangements are to be made by Whaler’s Cove Lodge logistics staff.
+Travel is only to and from points in the continental U.S. allowance is capped at $800 per person, round trip.
 This travel allowance does not include luggage fees

-- Room & Board: Included as part of your salary.
+- Room & Board: Included as part of your compensation package.

 - Accommodations: While at the lodge, the guides/crew will be housed in private rooms with shared bath facilities.
 Laundry facilities (including detergent) are provided for the crew along with bedding and towels.